-Action Plan 1.4: Single Point of Access
+Action Plan 2.d: Single Point of Access

 Typically, clients who left services in a negative or an unplanned way are more likely to return, needing more support than clients that leave services in a positive or a planned way.

 One of the largest causes of homelessness (over 20% of all homeless cases over the last 3 years) is domestic abuse.
 In the last year alone over 2,500 referrals were made to local specialist domestic abuse services, with an additional 344 to the commissioned sexual violence support provider.

 Domestic abuse is one of the 3 biggest causes of homelessness.

 Responses to domestic abuse, including housing need, are specifically co-ordinated through the work of the Cheshire East Domestic and Sexual Abuse Partnership (CEDSAP).
 CEDSAP has the prevention of homelessness as a key priority, working to keep people safe in their homes where possible, and only sending people out of the area as a last resort.
+This is done by, amongst other things: